-Info box: Multi-stakeholder initiatives

-"Factor 10": This initiative, which was launched by the "World Business Council for Sustainable Development" (WBCSD), works on the basis that a sustainable future is possible if the eco-efficiency of materials is improved more than tenfold.
+Info box: Multi-stakeholder initiatives "Factor 10": This initiative, which was launched by the "World Business Council for Sustainable Development" (WBCSD), works on the basis that a sustainable future is possible if the eco-efficiency of materials is improved more than tenfold.

-\\\\ More information on "Factor 10"

-"International Sustainability and Carbon Certification" (ISCC): The ISCC initiative aims to introduce and continuously develop a sustainability standard that covers the entire value chain - from the raw material to the OEMs and brand owners.
+More information on "Factor 10" "International Sustainability and Carbon Certification" (ISCC): The ISCC initiative aims to introduce and continuously develop a sustainability standard that covers the entire value chain - from the raw material to the OEMs and brand owners.

-More information on the ISCC initiative

-"Circular Cars": The members of this initiative seek to eliminate or minimize emissions from the automotive industry across the entire lifecycle.
+More information on the ISCC initiative "Circular Cars": The members of this initiative seek to eliminate or minimize emissions from the automotive industry across the entire lifecycle.
 The initiative was launched by the world economic forum, EIT Climate-KIC and numerous other partners.

-More information on the "Circular Cars" initiative

-Another key element in promoting partnerships is engaging in active dialog with our stakeholders.
+More information on the "Circular Cars" initiative Another key element in promoting partnerships is engaging in active dialog with our stakeholders.
 At our stakeholder roundtable in November 2020, we got together with a number of leading climate experts from business and society to discuss a range of central climate issues - including the reduction of GHG emissions not only in our own production facilities but also along the entire value chain.
 This strengthened our conviction that it will become ever more important in the future to take responsibility for our Scope 3 emissions.

-More information on our stakeholder dialog

-ANNEX: CLIMATE-RELATED RISKS AND OPPORTUNITIES

-Management of risks and opportunities

-At LANXESS, we take into account the physical and transitional risks associated with climate change and apply the TCFD framework in our efforts to manage them.
+More information on our stakeholder dialog ANNEX: CLIMATE-RELATED RISKS AND OPPORTUNITIES Management of risks and opportunities At LANXESS, we take into account the physical and transitional risks associated with climate change and apply the TCFD framework in our efforts to manage them.
 Physical risks include acute and chronic risks.
 Transitional risks may be regulatory, reputation-based or market-based.
 Identifying, analyzing and evaluating climate-related risks and opportunities are all part of our Group-wide risk and opportunity management process.
-The Corporate Risk Committee, which is headed by our CFO, is responsible for managing this process and for monitoring and controlling climaterelated risks and opportunities.
-The Group function Corporate Controlling coordinates the Group-wide risk management process for the Corporate Risk Committee and appoints a Group Risk Management Coordinator for this purpose.
-It is important for us to establish a strong and effective risk culture throughout the organization and to ensure that the importance of risks is understood by all employees.
-For this reason, the Group Risk Management Coordinator regularly conducts training sessions for new employees several times a year in which the internal risk management process is presented.
-In addition, annual workshops are held with all employees involved in the organizational units and country organizations to discuss current developments and changes in the company's risk management.
+The Corporate Risk Committee, which is headed by our CFO, is responsible for managing this process and for monitoring and controlling climate-related risks and opportunities.
 You can read all about the process, the functions and committees responsible and examples of climate-related risks and opportunities in our CDP report.